 While no one who knows Maurice’s BBQ sauce recipe is going to share the specific ingredients of the “Piggie Park” classic Southern Gold mustard sauce, …

-Presented in no particular order of preference, here is our holiday gift guide.
-We primarily promote SC BBQ products, but there are a handful of …
+Presented in no particular order of preference, here is our SC BBQ gift guide.
+While primarily promote SC barbecue products, there are a handful of …

 Learn more about the South Carolina BBQ Trail